kannans89/graphql-learning/13.JqueryIntegration/jquery.md

 # JQuery Integration

+JQuery is a javascript library that helps to make asynchronous requests to the server and update data

+Suppose,a web application needs to load data from a GraphQL server.

-To integrate GraphQL with jQuery first lets inspect the graphiql request headers and understand the request parameters.
+To integrate GraphQL with JQuery first let us inspect the graphiql request headers and understand the request parameters.

-Start the hello-world app and type the  graphql query `{greeting}` in graphiQL window .
+Start the hello-world app (refer chapter for illustration) and type the  graphql query `{greeting}` in graphiQL window .
 Right click and inspect or (ctrl+shift+I) on chrome , go to the network tab as shown below

 ![1_request_header](https://user-images.githubusercontent.com/9062443/44342005-4f327280-a4a7-11e8-87ff-8afd3bf3547e.png)